 Miriam also gave me wise counsel, and is just the most welcome loving presence, filled with compassion, understanding , grace and love… truly in every way her name is perfectly fitted for the marvelous woman that she is..

 They are one of the most beautiful examples to me of what Christ envisioned when he talked about marriage.

-I have laughed at little hysterically about the fact that my house is surrounded by a dry moat, complete with a draw bridge, and that now my moat is filled with straw, and should perhaps my knight in shining armor require feed for his horse then come on ahead.
+I have laughed at little hysterically about the fact that my house is surrounded by a dry moat, complete with a draw bridge, and that now my moat is filled with straw, and should perhaps my knight in shining armor require feed for his horse then he should come on ahead.

-This was one of the best days… because they were here, and because knowledge is power, and when Ralph rolled up His sleeves, and cut pipes and some wires, that I was too frightened to tackle… well .. he was the knight in shining armor.
+This was one of the best days… because they were here, and because knowledge is power, and when Ralph rolled up his sleeves, and cut pipes and some wires that I was too frightened to tackle… well .. he was the knight in shining armor.

 They were a great encouragement.

 As the weather continues to grow even colder, conditions for completing this job become more challenging.

 It’s been an interesting and informative learning experience this last 2019, and I can’t stay I would have accepted this last chapter with a very willing heart, so it’s a good thing I can really only live for the present, and for right now because it’s so exactly spot on.

 “Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.
 Mathew 6:34